 Journalism careers after graduation

 People are naturally curious.
 That’s not going to change.
 What’s changing is the way people receive this information.
-It may be on a website, on a Smart TV or on a mobile app, but they still want to know it.
+It may be on a website, on a Smart TV, or on a mobile app, but they still want to know it.

-It’s not about what, it’s about how
+Journalism isn't about what, it’s about how